 In the aftermath of a long day on Sunday Lane and I found ourselves trying to diplomatically explain some things to M and O and it was hard, because sometimes we can’t explain why people do the hurtful things they do.
 When Monday’s events at the Boston Marathon happened, I had already been crying on and off for the better part of the day.
 When the breaking news reports started, I couldn’t even fathom how Lane and I were going to sit and explain another tragedy or upset to these children.
 I’m just all out of explanations right now.
 It’s naive to think there will be a time when we won’t have to, but I can hold onto that hope.
-My heart, already heavy, was breaking again at the hands of another tragedy that leaves everyone speculating about who or why or what’s next.
-Ultimately we decided that we just couldn’t do it.
-We couldn’t have the conversation, not Monday night.
 We do our best to explain things like this in an age appropriate manner and to reassure them that the world around them is safe.
 I wish I could say we don’t have to do that very often, but the last few months have proven otherwise.

 Instead of focusing on the hurt, we’ve chosen to focus on the good.
 We applaud the heroes that emerge in the wake of events like this, and we applaud those in the area that have opened their homes and hearts to displaced runners and spectators.
 We cheer loudly for emergency responders who have chosen a life of having to rush to the scene most people instinctually flee.
 We watched the Yankees game last night and smiled brightly at their show of support when they played Sweet Caroline (a staple at Red Sox games) after the third inning because even though it’s a small show of support in the wake of this tragedy, it is a show of support and it helps us focus on the good in the world.